-Patent Cooperation Treaty, or PCT, applications are not eligible to become an issued patent until, among other things, we file one or more national state patent applications within, depending on the country, 30 to 32 months of the PCT application's priority date in the countries in which we seek patent protection.
-If we do not timely file any national stage patent applications, we may lose our priority date with respect to our PCT patent applications and any patent protection on the inventions disclosed in such patent applications.
-While we intend to timely file national stage patent applications relating to our PCT patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.
+Our patent application WO2021170614 is an international Patent Cooperation Treaty, or PCT, application.
+PCT applications are not eligible to become an issued patent until, among other things, we file one or more national state patent applications within, depending on the country, 30 to 32 months of the PCT application's priority date in the countries in which we seek patent protection.
+For this PCT application, we have not yet filed any national stage applications.
+If we do not timely file any national stage patent applications, we may lose our ability to obtain patent protection on the inventions disclosed in this patent application.
+While we intend to timely file national stage patent applications relating to our PCT patent application, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.